maykinmedia/django-rijkshuisstijl/README.rst

     pip install django-rijkshuisstijl

-Then add "sitetree" and "rijkshuisstijl" to INSTALLED_APPS
+Then add "rijkshuisstijl" and "sitetree" to INSTALLED_APPS.

 Usage
 =====